derekeder/Fusion-Tables-to-HTML-Table/README.md

 ## Google Fusion Tables to HTML Table

+**This project is deprecated:** Google made some [recent changes to the Fusion Tables API](https://developers.google.com/fusiontables/docs/articles/oauthfusiontables) that broke this code, and I'm no longer maintaining it.
+You might want to check out [csv-to-html-table](https://github.com/derekeder/csv-to-html-table) instead.

 Takes in a Fusion Table and outputs it in to an HTML table that is sortable and searchable with jQuery DataTables.
 [More details](http://derekeder.com/fusion-tables-to-html-table/)

 Demo: http://old.derekeder.com/fusion-tables-to-html-table/demo/index.php